-If you could reduce your relative risk of breast cancer by 80 percent, wouldn’t you do it?
-A new study claims that women who drink cows’ milk could increase their risk of developing breast cancer by up to 80 percent compared to women who drink soy milk.
+If you could reduce your relative breast cancer risk, wouldn’t you do it?
+A new study claims that women who drink cow’s milk could increase their risk of developing breast cancer by up to 80 percent compared to women who drink soy milk.
 Unbiased by either soy or dairy industry funding, this research was commissioned by the National Cancer Institute at the National Institutes of Health and the World Cancer Research Fund.
 Here is what you need to know.

 The Study Basics